 Snow Conference Program Review Committee

-Appointed by the President-Elect and comprised of four members of the association who may serve up to three, one-year terms.
-One Committee member is a representative from the local host committee, the other three are at-large committee members, all are from the snow-belt region.
-For this committee the term of office is August 1-July 31.
-The committee guides the topic selection for the annual North American Snow Conference, judges proposals and provides contacts with speakers nationally.
+Comprised of members from the snow-belt region, the Committee guides the topic selection for the annual North American Snow Conference, judges proposals and provides contacts with speakers nationally.
 Previous attendance at a North American Snow Conference is preferred and should be noted when submitting a nomination biography.
 The Committee holds an annual one-day face-to-face meeting in the fall and members contribute three to four hours of review of proposals prior to the meeting.